Later Type F (some have double headband as in the early versions)

 aluminium ones and the potentially hazardous bare terminals were

-SG Brown Headphones Type A. I have more recently been given a set of low resistance 60 Ohms (120 total) headphones which have a sensitivity adjustment on the back of each earpiece.
+SG Brown Headphones Type A. I have also been given a set of low resistance 60 Ohms (120 total) headphones which have a sensitivity adjustment on the back of each earpieces.
 They are each stamped with patent no.29833-10 which refers to the 1910 patent.
-Although not marked as such I believe that these are Type A headphones
+These have aluminium cone shaped diaphragms with a central screw and although not marked as such I believe that these are Type A headphones.

 Over the years other types were introduced